Controlling Multiple Errors Simultaneously with a PAC-Bayes Bound: Perspectives

 \section{Perspectives}

-We have established a novel type of PAC-Bayes generalisation bound by abstracting to a general setting of discretised error types.
-We intend to carry on adapting this to different learning problems, including structured output prediction \citep[as investigated by][in the PAC-Bayes setting]{cantelobre2020pacbayesian}, multi-task learning and the learning-to-learn framework \citep[among many references, see \emph{e.g.}][]{DBLP:journals/jmlr/MaurerPR16}.
-Besides these exciting theoretical developments which we will address in follow-up works, we aim to put our bounds to the test, in particular adapting and applying the algorithm given in Appendix \ref{Appendix: Recipe}, obtaining numerical results for real-world learning problems.
+We introduce the framework of error types, considering the vectors $\bm{R}_S(Q)$ and $\bm{R}_D(Q)$ of empirical and true probabilities of errors of different types.
+We prove a PAC-Bayes bound (Theorem \ref{Generalised Corollary}) on $\textup{kl}(\bm{R}_S(Q)\|\bm{R}_D(Q))$ which controls the entire distribution of error probabilities, and hence can be used to derive bounds on arbitrary linear combinations of the error probabilities, all of which hold simultaneously with high probability; this cannot be achieved with any existing PAC-Bayes bound.

+We construct a differential training objective based on our bound by introducing the the vectorised kl inverse, providing a recipe for quickly computing its value and derivatives (Theorem \ref{Proposition: Approximating kl^-1 and its derivatives}).
+Our framework is flexible enough to encompass multiclass classification or discretised regression, but also structured output prediction, multi-task learning and learning-to-learn.

+Another potential application of our work is to the excess risk, since under a misclassification loss there are three different error types, corresponding to excess losses of $\{-1, 0, 1\}$. \citet{biggs2023tighter} adapted Theorems \ref{Generalised Corollary} and \ref{Proposition: Approximating kl^-1 and its derivatives} to this setting, leading to an empirically tighter PAC-Bayes bound for certain classification tasks.

+We require i.i.d. data, which in practice is frequently not the case or is hard to verify.
+Further, the number of error types $M$ must be finite.
+In continuous scenarios it would be preferable to be able to control the entire distribution of loss values without having to discretise into finitely many error types.
+We leave this direction to future work.

-\acks{ Reuben Adams acknowledges support from the Foundational AI Centre for Doctoral Training at University College London, funded by EPSRC (under grant number 2408098).
-Benjamin Guedj and John Shawe-Taylor acknowledge partial support by the U.S. Army Research Laboratory and the U.S. Army Research Office, and by the U.K. Ministry of Defence and the U.K. Engineering and Physical Sciences Research Council (EPSRC) under grant number EP/R013616/1.
-Benjamin Guedj acknowledges partial support from the French National Agency for Research, grants ANR-18-CE40-0016-01 and ANR-18-CE23-0015-02. }
+\acksection{We warmly thank reviewers and the Area Chair who provided insigthful comments and suggestions which greatly helped us improve our manuscript.
+R.A. was supported by the UKRI grant number EP/S021566/1 and gratefully thanks Felix Biggs for his insights.
+J.S-T gratefully acknowledges the European Union’s Horizon 2020 Research and Innovation Program through the grant numbers 951847 (European learning and intelligent systems excellence, ELISE) and 952026 (Human-centred artificial intelligence, HumanE-AI-Net).
+B.G. gratefully acknowledges partial support by the U.S. Army Research Laboratory and the U.S. Army Research Office, and by the U.K. Ministry of Defence and the U.K. Engineering and Physical Sciences Research Council (EPSRC) under grant number EP/R013616/1.
+B.G. gratefully acknowledges partial support from the French National Agency for Research, through grants ANR-18-CE40-0016-01 and ANR-18- CE23-0015-02, and through the programme “France 2030” and PEPR IA on grant SHARP ANR-23-PEIA-0008.}